sqlitecloud/sdk/GO/src/sqliteweb/README.md

 make web_install
 ```

 You will have to enter the root password for the server `web1.sqlitecloud.io`.
-If you want to use your own login name, change the Makefile accordingly. (replace 'root@web1...' with '<your login name>@web1...').
+If you want to use your own login name, change the Makefile accordingly. (replace `root@web1.sqlitecloud.io` with `<your login name>@web1.sqlitecloud.io`).

-After this, you are ready to go and work with the SQLiteWeb server!
+After this, you are ready to work with the SQLiteWeb server!

 ### Compiling
 ```console
 make bin/sqliteweb_linux
 ```
 Will compile a fresh Linux binary.
-You can also build binaries for other platform's and OS'es (on the same machine) with:
+You can also build binaries for other platform's and OS'es (on your machine) with:

 ```console
 make bin/sqliteweb_osx